NWS Spring Flood Outlook updated 3/9

 NWS Spring Flood report shows improvement in drought

 The National Weather Service has updated the spring flood outlook to account for changes due to the latest snowfall.
 First and foremost, drought conditions have been improving over the winter, especially with the last snowfall.
-This clip shows a map where you can slide the bar across and compare the drought monitor from November last year, to late February this year.
-Most of the area has seen a one- to two-class improvement; for example, the Nine Mile Creek watershed has gone from “extreme drought” to “abnormally dry”, which means the area is nearly out of the drought.
+This clip shows a map where you can slide the bar across and compare the drought monitor from November last year, to March this year.
+Specifically, the Nine Mile Creek watershed has improved four categories, from “extreme drought” to no drought!

 Frost Depth